gracekalu09/DATA-ANALYSIS-DASHBOARD/README.md

 # DATA-ANALYSIS-DASHBOARD
 ##ORDER CENTRAL SALES DASHBOARD

-THE EXCEL PROJECT DATA HAS MULTIPLE DASHBOARD PROVIDING INSIGHT TO THE PROJECTS OBJECTIVE
+OBJECTIVE
 To  provide sufficient information regarding the strength of the company based on a particular segment and to cutail its expensive in order to yield profits.
 QUESTIONS